 GSAS strives to provide students with timely, accurate, and clear information.
-If you need help understanding a specific policy, please contact the office that administers that policy (listed at the bottom of every page).
+If you need help understanding a specific policy, please contact the office that administers that policy, listed at the bottom of each policy page.